Mumuye Buffalo Mask and Costume

 Ref.
 Number: 1205

-A real wow!
-Mumuye buffalo mask and costume made from hibiscus fibre, the construction intricately plaited fibre for strength to keep it fixed to the mask for dancing is ingenious.
+Mumuye buffalo mask and costume made from hibiscus fibre, the construction intricately plaited fibre for strength to keep it fixed to the wooden mask for dancing is ingenious.
 Lovely patina on the mask from use and handling, very slight old insect damage to the middle of the top of the mask.
 Red colouring from cam-wood powder, white: kaolin and soot are used to make the black.
 It’s not every day you see these masks with full adornment.
-A real beauty!!!